 I am praying for God’s blessing on your life in unexpected ways.

-Love from a fellow warrior in the battle,
+Love from a fellow warrior in pink,